Italy's Saipem warns on outlook after Mozambique uncertainty

-MILAN (Reuters) - Italian energy services group Saipem said on Wednesday it was unable to confirm or update its outlook for the year because of uncertainty surrounding a project in Mozambique.
+MILAN (Reuters) - Italian energy service group Saipem said it was unable to update its outlook for the year due to uncertainty over a project in Mozambique as it missed first-quarter expectations.

 Earlier this week French energy group Total declared force majeure on its $20 billion liquefied natural gas (LNG) project in Mozambique following insurgent attacks.

-“Evaluations in close cooperation with the client are under way to preserve the value of the project,” Saipem said in a statement on first-quarter results, which showed a net loss of 120 million euros, better than the loss a year earlier but below a Refinitiv consensus estimate for a loss of 75 million euros.
+“Evaluations in close cooperation with the client are underway to preserve the value of the project,” Saipem Chief Executive Stefano Cao said on Wednesday, during a conference call on results.

-The Mozambique contract is worth around 4 billion euros ($4.8 billion) for Saipem, with some 1.4 billion euros of work expected from April 1 to the end of the year.
+At 4 billion euros ($4.8 billion), the Mozambique contract is the biggest in Saipem’s order book, with some 1.4 billion euros of work expected from April 1 to the end of the year.

+“Given the higher uncertainty around the project, the company has not provided an update on 2021 guidance, but consensus numbers will have to fall materially to reflect the re-phasing of the project,” Citi said in a note.

 In February Saipem said it expected adjusted core earnings this year to be similar to last year.

-“The results of the first quarter have inevitably been conditioned by the general economic situation..., the slowdown in E&C activity in some projects and recent events in Mozambique,” CEO Stefano Cao said.
+“The results of the first quarter have inevitably been conditioned by the general economic situation..., the slowdown in E&C activity in some projects and recent events in Mozambique,” Cao said.

-It said liquidity had risen to 2.5 billion euros thanks to a bond issued in March but debt rose to 1.1 billion euros from 872 million euros at the end of 2020.
+Cao is due to be replaced by Saipem’s chairman Francesco Caio after a shareholder meeting at the end of this month.

+Since taking the helm in 2015 Cao has developed new lines of business to meet an increasing client focus on green technologies, including offshore wind, carbon capture and hydrogen.

 ($1 = 0.8284 euros)